Don’t forget, the 2019 CVSA International Roadcheck is taking place on June 4-6.

-Roadside inspections are on-the-spot safety checks that may take some drivers by surprise if they are not ready.
-However, planning ahead and careful preparation can help drivers pass these inspections.
+Roadside inspections may take some drivers by surprise if they are not ready.
+Planning ahead and careful preparation can help drivers pass these inspections.

 Here are 6 tips for drivers that would help them pass their next roadside inspection with flying colors.